marklogic/marklogic-spark-connector/docs/writing.md

 1. If a custom schema is used, then the JSON objects representing the set of rows in the batch will first be added to a JSON array, and then the array will be set to the external variable.
-2. Otherwise, the row values from the "URI" column will be concatenated together with a semicolon as a delimiter.
+2. Otherwise, the row values from the "URI" column will be concatenated together with a comma as a delimiter.

 For approach #2, an alternate delimiter can be configured via `spark.marklogic.write.externalVariableDelimiter`.
-This would be needed in case your "URI" values may have semicolons in them.
+This would be needed in case your "URI" values may have commas in them.

 ## Error handling